American mink: Farming

 Breeding American minks for their fur began in the late 19th century, as increasing enthusiasm for mink pelts made the harvesting of wild minks insufficient to meet the new demands.
 American minks are easily kept in captivity, and breed readily.
-In 2005, the U.S. ranked fourth in production behind Denmark, China and the Netherlands.
+In 2005, the US ranked fourth in production behind Denmark, China and the Netherlands.
 Minks typically breed in March, and give birth to their litters in May.
 Farmers vaccinate the young kits for botulism, distemper, enteritis, and, if needed, pneumonia.
 They are harvested in late November and December.
 Methods for killing animals on fur farms, as on all farms, are detailed in the American Veterinary Medical Association's Report on Euthanasia which is used as a voluntary guideline for state departments of agriculture which have jurisdiction over all farms raising domesticated livestock, including minks.
 In the past, some mink farms successfully provided pools of water for the mink to swim; however, this practice is unheard-of in modern mink production.
 Minks are motivated to access swimming water, and the absence of water is a source of frustration on modern farms.
 The ideal diet for farm-bred minks consists of four to five ounces of horse meat and a quarter-pint of milk once daily.